EJDARE/Milestone2_Group15/Milestone_2/Software Design Document.md

   - R1.2) The system shall provide filters for users to narrow down search results based on nutritional ranges (e.g., calories, fats, proteins).
   - R1.3) The system shall enable users to apply nutritional level filters (low, medium, high) for specific nutrients such as sodium, sugar, and cholesterol.
   - R1.4) The system shall display a list of food items that match the search criteria, including relevant nutritional information.
+  - R1.5) The system shall allow users to sort food items in ascending or descending order, and the search will match filtered items.

 ---

 - **R2.0 Nutritional Data Presentation:**
   - R2.1) The system shall provide a detailed nutritional breakdown for each food item, including metrics such as caloric value, fats, carbohydrates, proteins, vitamins, and minerals.
   - R2.2) The system shall present nutritional data in tables to compare multiple food items easily.
-  - R2.3) To aid data interpretation, The system shall include visual representations of nutritional data, such as pie charts, bar graphs, and line graphs.
+  - R2.3) To aid data interpretation, the system shall include visual representations of nutritional data, such as comparison tables.
   - R2.4) The system shall allow users to compare the nutritional values of multiple food items side by side.

 ---

 - **R3.0 Meal Planning:**
-  - R3.1) The system shall provide a Meal Planner feature that allows users to create and save meal plans by selecting multiple food items.
+  - R3.1) The system shall provide a Meal Planner feature that allows users to create meal plans by selecting multiple food items.
   - R3.2) The system shall calculate and display the total nutritional content of the selected foods within a meal plan.
-  - R3.3) The system shall enable users to modify meal plans by adding or removing food items and automatically updating the nutritional content.
+  - R3.3) The system shall enable users to modify meal plans by adding or removing food items, updating the nutritional content.

 ---

 - **R4.0 Data Integration and Export:**
   - R4.1) The system shall allow administrators to upload CSV files containing nutritional data, which will be parsed and integrated into the system's database.
-  - R4.2) The system shall allow administrators to upload images associated with specific food items.
-  - R4.3) The system shall enable users to export search results, nutritional breakdowns, and meal plans in multiple formats, including CSV, PDF, and Excel.
+  ~~- R4.2) The system shall allow administrators to upload images associated with specific food items.~~ ~~- R4.3) The system shall enable users to export search results, nutritional breakdowns, and meal plans in multiple formats, including CSV, PDF, and Excel.~~
-  - R4.4) The system shall allow users to download detailed reports of their meal plans and food comparisons.
+  ~~- R4.4) The system shall allow users to download detailed reports of their meal plans and food comparisons.~~

 ---